erdigokce/probability-in-computer-science/README.md

 ## Intention

 This repo is intended to share probability examples (assignments) implemented in Python for master class named Advanced Probability for Discrete Systems, Kocaeli University, Turkey.
+(Computer Science Master Program, Spring 2019)